JuanLucaLozanoGabarron/multistep_form_react/step_by_step/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with `npx create-react-app`(https://github.com/facebook/create-react-app).

-## Available Scripts
+## Terminal usage

 In the project directory, you can run:

-### `npx create-react-app`

-Create a react app with this command in terminal

 ### `npm start`